-Samsung Galaxy S9+ in Coral Blue colour leaked ahead of February 25 launch
+Samsung Galaxy S9+ in Coral Blue leaked online ahead of February 25 launch

-Samsung Galaxy S9+ with its dual rear camera has been leaked online in the Coral Blue variant.
-Images of the Galaxy S9+ front and back cover were posted online by Evan Blass also known as @Evleaks on his Twitter account.
+Samsung Galaxy S9+ in the Coral Blue variant was leaked online in a new image, which also shows the dual rear camera.
+Images of the Galaxy S9+ front and back cover were posted online by Evan Blass who runs @Evleaks on Twitter.
 Blass is known for accurate information and images when it comes to upcoming flagship smartphones.

 The Galaxy S9+ design shows an Infinity Display on the front with no physical home button, which is expected.
 Samsung introduced the Infinity Display with the Galaxy S8, Galaxy S8+ series and it was also a part of the Galaxy Note 8.
 The side bezels are barely visible and the device will likely have dual curved edges as the previous Galaxy S8 series, and these can be seen on the image shared by Blass.
 On the back, the dual rear camera of the Galaxy S9 is vertically stacked, which was also expected.
 The fingerprint scanner is placed at the bottom of the device below the camera module.
 The previous Galaxy S8 had the scanner on next to the camera.